cfpb/consumerfinance.gov/docs/development-tips.md

   file, which is automatically picked up by `@babel/preset-env` inside the webpack config, if no `browsers` option is supplied.

+#### Adding Images
+- Images should be compressed and optimized before being committed to the repo
+- In order to keep builds fast and reduce dependencies, the front-end build does not contain an image optimization step

 #### Templates
 - Apps use a jinja template that extends the `base.html` template used by the rest of the site.